Ricci pinched compact submanifolds in spheres

-The part $(i)$ of the above results relate with Theorem $4.1$ by Xu and Gu \cite{GUXU} where under the strict inequality $\Ric_M>(n-2)(1+H^2)$ it was established that the submanifold is homeomorphic to a sphere.
-In the minimal case, a complete classification for $\Ric_M\geq(n-2)$ is due to Ejiri \cite{E} and is used as part of the proof of our Theorem \ref{thm2}.
+The part $(i)$ of the above results relate with Theorem 4.1 by Xu and Gu \cite{GUXU} where under the strict inequality $\Ric_M>(n-2)(1+H^2)$ it was established that the submanifold is homeomorphic to a sphere.
+In the minimal case, a complete classification for $\Ric_M\geq n-2$ is due to Ejiri \cite{E} and is used as part of the proof of our Theorem \ref{thm2}.
 Theorem \ref{thm3} reduces the topological classification of the submanifolds of odd dimension satisfying the Ricci pinching condition to the classification of the total spaces of sphere bundles over spheres.
 By the bundle classification theorem given in \S $18.5$ of \cite{St} the equivalence classes of the $\Sf^k$ bundles over $\Sf^\ell$ are in one-to-one correspondence with the homotopy group $\pi_{\ell-1}(SO(k+1))$.
-Various sphere bundles over spheres that are not product bundles, but have the homotopy groups and homology structure of the products, are exhibited in \cite[$\S$26]{St}.
-It is worth mentioning that there is just one equivalence class of $\Sf^4$ bundle over $\Sf^5$.
+Various sphere bundles over spheres that are not product bundles, but have the homotopy groups and homology structure of the products, are exhibited in $\S$26 of \cite{St}.
+It is worth mentioning that there is just one nontrivial equivalence class of $\Sf^4$ bundle over $\Sf^5$ since $\pi_4(SO(5))\cong\Z_2$.
 Similar situation holds for the $\Sf^{10}$ bundle over $\Sf^{11}$, $\Sf^{12}$ bundle over $\Sf^{13}$ and $\Sf^{14}$ bundle over $\Sf^{15}$.
 The $3$-sphere bundles over $\Sf^4$ are in one-to-one correspondence with $\pi_3(SO(4))\cong\Z\oplus\Z$.
-The classification of their total spaces up to homeomorphism, homotopy equivalence or diffeomorphism was obtained in \cite{CE} and their homology is the one given by part $(ii)$ of Theorem \ref{thm3}.
 Among the total spaces of them there is the exotic $7$-sphere of Milnor as part of a family of $15$ examples.
-The $7$-sphere bundles over $\Sf^8$ are in one-to-one correspondence with $\pi_7(SO(8))\cong \Z\oplus\Z$ (\cite{Ta1,Ta2}) and the homology of their total spaces also coincides with the one given by part $(ii)$ of Theorem \ref{thm3}.
-The last section before the Appendix is devoted to show that there are already many examples in the literature of compact spherical submanifolds of a singular geometric nature, in particular minimal ones, which satisfy the inequality $(*)$ in Theorem \ref{thm1}.
 We are indebted to Wolfgang Ziller for his helpful comments.